-Centralia Junior High School operates a detention hall every afternoon from 2:45 P.M. to 3:45 P.M.
+Central Middle School operates a detention hall every Tuesday through Thursday afternoon from 2:45 P.M. to 3:45 P.M.
 Students assigned to detention are expected to be on time and have sufficient work to do.
 Students are also expected to make arrangements for transportation home prior to serving detention.
-Detentions are assigned from either the principal or assistant principal's office for a variety of reasons, such as misbehavior in the classroom, hallway, or lunchroom; tardiness; and failure to correct continued misbehaviors.
-Teachers may assign an after school detention for misbehavior in the classroom.
+Detentions are assigned from the principal for a variety of reasons, such as misbehavior in the classroom, hallway, or lunchroom; tardiness; and failure to correct continued misbehaviors.
+The Principal may assign an after school detention for misbehavior in the classroom.
 Detentions are assigned at least one day after the offense allowing a student sufficient time to make transportation arrangements.
 A student, at his or her own discretion, may choose to serve the detention the same day as receiving it; however, the assigned date is the date used to determine if he or she will be eligible to attend or participate in any extra-curricular activities that afternoon or evening.
 Students intentionally not staying for a detention without first receiving permission will automatically be assigned another detention.
+If a detention is not served after being reassigned, the student will be assigned to in-school supervision.
 Students accumulating too many detentions face further disciplinary action, including loss of extracurricular activity privileges, ISS, suspension from school.